yashsahugtx/skype-docs/Skype/UCWA/EventChannelDetails.md

 <a name="sectionSection3"> </a>

+> [!NOTE]
- **Note** To receive event data in XML format, you must include the following header in your request:
+> To receive event data in XML format, you must include the following header in your request:

 ```